derokarf/rabbit_examples/src/retries/README.md

 # retries example

-Uncomment a required example in the ./src/retries/index.js and run ./src/main.js
+Uncomment a required example in the ./src/retries/main.js and run "node ./retries/main.js"